 The determination of research respondents is by sampling.
-The sampling technique was carried out using proportional random sampling.
-According to (Sugiyono, 2014) proportional random sampling is research that takes a portion of the population to study.
-In this study, students of class X science at SMAN 1 Panji and total of 100 samples were examined.
+The sampling technique was carried out using proportional random samling.
+According to (Indicators, Models and Mathematical Modeling, 2018) proportional random sampling is research that takes a portion of the population to study.
+In this study, students of class X majoring in science at SMA Negeri 1 Panji and a total of 100 samples were examined.